startinggravity/Drupal-8-Theme/README.md

 ## Using PatternLab

-To set patterns, follow instructions provided here: https://github.com/pattern-lab/patternengine-php-twig/blob/master/README.md
+To set patterns, follow instructions provided here: https://github.com/pattern-lab/patternengine-php-twig/blob/master/README.md.

-To provide SCSS files to Pattern Lab, edit the Drupal theme Sass files.
-They will be automatically imported to Pattern Lab when you run `gulp`, `gulp generate-pattern-lab`, or `gulp sass-pattern-lab`.
+The CSS files for Pattern Lab patterns are provided by your Drupal theme.
+This allows you to write once, yet use the same styling in the theme and in Pattern Lab.
+The CSS is provided by Sass (SCSS) and is automatically rendered using (Libsass)[http://sass-lang.com/libsass].

 ## For development

 The development of a theme using these files and configuation would normally proceed as follows:

-1. Provide pattern files in Pattern Lab to match markup in Drupal theme template files.
-The pattern lab files are based on Twig, the same theming engine used in Drupal 8.
+1. *Design in the browser using pattern files in Pattern Lab.* Ideally, you are creating patterns using markup that matches your Drupal markup so that your CSS provides the exact same styling.
+In the solution provided here, the Pattern Lab files are based on Twig, the same theming engine used in Drupal 8.

-1. Edit Sass files to provide layout and styling.
-These files are replicated in Pattern Lab to largely eliminate redundant coding.
+1. *Edit Sass files to provide layout and styling.* As noted before Sass files are written once and used in Pattern Lab to largely eliminate redundant coding.
+The Sass files reside in your theme directory tree.

-1. Gulp commands provide automation of the development process.
-During development, use the command `gulp build-dev` to start up the full task-running process.
+1. *Use Gulp commands to automate the development process.* Before you beging writing files, use the command `gulp build-dev` to start up the full task-running process.
 Gulp will watch for file changes, process Sass files into CSS, trigger Drush to clear cache when Drupal template files are changed, and refresh the browser.

-1. After `gulp build-dev` begins the process of firing up Pattern Lab and watching for file changes it will lauch the site in your default browser.
+1. *By using `gulp build-dev`, your Drupal site and Pattern Lab will automatically launch in your default browser with Browser Sync.
 You will find the site at "http://localhost:3000."
 If the site fails to load and you see a message saying "The website encountered an unexpected error.
 Please try again later," don't panic.
 Try refreshing the browser manually.
 This problem sometimes occurs when the build process gets out of sync.

-1. Pattern Lab can be found at "http://your-site/themes/your_theme/pattern-lab" and "http://localhost:3000/themes/pattern-lab/pattern-lab/public/" (when Browsersync is running), or else "http://your-site/themes/custom/your_theme/pattern-lab" and "http://localhost:3000/themes/custom/pattern-lab/pattern-lab/public/" if you chose to place your theme inside a subdirectory "custom" in /themes.
+1. *Pattern Lab resides within the theme.* The pages are always available for viewing from any server running your site.
+If you do not wish to have these pages running on a production server you should exclude them before you commit to production.
+To view pattern pages, go to "http://your-site/themes/your_theme/pattern-lab" or "http://localhost:3000/themes/pattern-lab/pattern-lab/public/" (when Browser Sync is running), or else "http://your-site/themes/custom/your_theme/pattern-lab" and "http://localhost:3000/themes/custom/pattern-lab/pattern-lab/public/" if you placed your theme inside a "custom" subdirectory of /themes.

+1. *Gulp will watch for changes in your files.* Not only will your Sass files automatically process into CSS, but any changes to your Pattern Lab patterns and Drupal theme template files will trigger appropriate changes as well.
+This includes refreshing Browser Sync on each change so that the changes appear right away in your browser.